 Bristol's evolution has been almost as staggering as Exeter's.

 Two years on from earning promotion back to the top flight the Bears capped off a remarkable season with European silverware as they beat three-time Champions Cup winners Toulon to win the Challenge Cup final.

 It was just deserts for Pat Lam's side after suffering play-off semi-final heartbreak at the hands of Wasps in the league.

 The Bears will be viewing this season as a chance to properly establish their challenge to Exeter's supremacy.

 Fresh from making his international bow for Wales, fly-half Callum Sheedy is growing into an all-round playmaker and could take the league by storm this season.

-Fijian flyer Semi Radrada has taken to English rugby like a duck to water after joining up with the squad for the first time in lockdown and will be chomping at the bit to prove why he's considered one of the best players in the world right now.
+Fijian flyer Semi Radrada has taken to English rugby brilliantly after joining up with the squad for the first time in lockdown and will be champing at the bit to prove why he's considered one of the best players in the world right now.